 Roses add an elegant and classic tone to your flower garden, with hundreds of varieties to choose from and a wide choice of colors.
 Roses need a little more attention to care, however, especially if you live in areas where cold temperatures can threaten tender plants or where hot temperatures call for additional watering of these water-hungry plants.
-Learning the ideal temperatures for care can help you extend the life and beauty of your roses.
+Learning the ideal temperatures for roses can help you extend the life and beauty of your roses.

 Ideal Temperatures for Planting Roses

 Plant roses in early spring after the ground has thawed and after all danger of killing frost has passed.
 Frost dates can vary greatly from one area of the country to another.
 Consult your local agricultural extension service or garden club for information on the proper date.
 Roses cannot withstand temperatures below 32 degrees F, so keep plants awaiting transplanting in a warm, protected area where they will not be damaged.